jeff-hykin/survivor_buddy/readme.md

 # What is this?

-A repo for the survivor buddy lab assignment
+A repo for the survivor buddy lab assignment (Work-in-Progress at the moment)

 # What needs to be done?